 - Gently move the container that has the marmalade jars away and do not move for twenty four hours.

 - This will allow the marmalade to set properly.

 - Make some toast and taste your marmalade.

 How to Make your Own Marmalde

-These are very easy to peel and are full of juice.
-The make the marmalade taste much sweeter with a stronger flavor.
+Seville oranges are very easy to peel and are full of juice.
+They make the marmalade taste much sweeter with a stronger flavor.
 They are high in pectin too.
 Pectin is what enables the marmalade to set.

 The disadvantage with using Seville oranges is that they are only available in January and February in most countries.

-Other oranges can be used to make marmalade very successfully but the taste of marmalade made with Seville oranges is unique.
+Other oranges can be used very successfully but the taste of marmalade made with Seville oranges is unique.

 Jam sugar is used when making jams and marmalade because it contains added pectin.
 This allows the jam and marmalade to set quicker cutting the time needed in the cooking process.